KufbsrieEwz/Code-Ninjas/Archaea/README.md

 - [ ] fix delete so it doesn't courupt system
 - [ ] create a script / system that will run from a network share
 - [ ] add command line flags for certain settings + a default
+- [ ] fix DNS assignment so that it properly sets it to adguard
+- [ ] add unity and visual studio to the list of apps to be downloaded during the setup process